betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 ---

 Usually it's best to do initial tests with the mag mounted flat and square to the frame, in the position you'd like it to be.
-If the mag is in a GPS, and you plan to pitch the GPS back a bit, worry about the tilt later; keep it flat for now.
+If the mag is in a GPS, and you plan to pitch the GPS back a bit, worry about the tilt later; keep it flat for now, just be sure to choose a `flip` orientation.

 A good plan is to first check the Z axis.
 Confirm that it returns a strongly positive number when the top of the quad points directly into to the 'North' of the local field lines.
 If you get a strongly negative value, the sensor is mounted upside down.
 You should apply the `CW0_DEG_FLIP` correction at this point, and then move on to check X and Y.

 To check X, move the quad around until you get a positive value on X, and then make smaller adjustments until you see a maximum on X and a zero on Y and Z. Let's say this happens when the right side of the quad is pointing directly parallel to the field lines.
-That means the X axis is pointing to the right of the quad, i.e. that the sensor is rotated 90 degrees clockwise.
+That means the X axis is pointing to the right of the quad, i.e. that the sensor is rotated 90° clockwise.
 The appropriate correction, assuming Z pointed UP, would be `CW90`.
 If the Z axis pointed down, you'd need `CW90_FLIP`.

 Each time you try a different software orientation, re-test by pointing the nose into to the field lines, looking for a max on X, then check that Y is max when the left side points parallel to the field lines, and finally check that Z is max when the top of the quad points parallel to the field lines.
 Once you get that, you're done.
 Unless you intend to tilt the Mag a bit, that is.

 If the Mag is a separate module, it is definitely easiest if it is mounted flat on the quad, with X forward and Z up, if at all possible.

-If the Mag is in a GPS, and you want to pitch the GPS backwards at say 30 degrees an additional 30 degree correction will be required, that will also pitch the Mag backwards at 30 degrees.
+If the Mag is in a GPS, and you want to pitch the GPS backwards at say 30° an additional 30° correction will be required, that will also pitch the Mag backwards at 30°.

 Unfortunately, this means that the simple, standard `CW0` type corrections cannot be used.
 You will need to enable custom mag alignment, with `set align_mag = custom` in CLI.
-Then a value must be entered for each axis that requires correction, using, for example, `set mag_align_pitch = 300`, which compensates for a 30 degree pitch alignment problem.
+Then a value must be entered for each axis that requires correction, using, for example, `set mag_align_pitch = 300`, which compensates for a 30° pitch alignment problem.

 It's probably best to: